nurjns/Synology-Docker-restic-Rclone-Backup/README.md

 - DSM 7 with Container Manager (Docker) installed
 - SSH access with an administrator account, root via `sudo -i`
 - `jq` (used to resolve a project name to its Container Manager UUID) — check with `command -v jq`; if missing, install it via Entware or a static build
-- An rclone-supported remote (OneDrive, Backblaze B2, S3, ...) with credentials already set up
+- An Rclone-supported remote (OneDrive, Backblaze B2, S3, ...) with credentials already set up
 - Each Docker service organized as: one Compose directory under `COMPOSE_BASE/<project>` and, optionally, one data/bind-mount directory under `DOCKER_BASE/<project>`

 ## Installation